lcst144/MWSMail3r/README.md

  Fake OVH headers : Fake OVH headers (Works in almost all mail hosts, well except for major ones: gmail, ymail, hotmail, etc..<br>
  Add verified symbol to the title. : Adds the verified symbol to the title.<br>

+#CLI USE
+This script can be used via CLI Too. use [path/to/your/php]/php mailer.php data.ini maillist.txt
+data.ini is a configuration file generated using the WEB interface or a manual edit of the template.
+All features are enabled in cli mode except for file joining.
+It's still not implemented for the moment.

 ###We are UTS.
 We are spammers.
 Provoke us, we will l33t you !
 ###Praise for Souheyel!